Skofficial2007/Hotel-Management-Project/README.md

 ---

 Thank you for showing interest in the Hotel Management Project!
-We hope you find it informative and helpful.
-If you have any questions or suggestions, please feel free to open an issue or contact us.
+I hope you find it informative and helpful.
+If you have any questions or suggestions, please feel free to open an issue or contact me.
 Enjoy exploring the world of object-oriented hotel management and restaurant services!